 Prior to the IPO, our business or Predecessor Company had historically been owned by our Senior Managing Directors.
-On August 10, 2006, pursuant to a contribution and sale agreement, dated as of May 12, 2006, our Senior Managing Directors contributed to Evercore LP each of the various entities included in our historical combined financial statements that were under common ownership of our Senior Managing Directors, with the exception of the general partners of ECP I, ECP II and EVP and certain other entities through which Messrs.
-Altman and Beutner fund their capital commitments to ECP I, forming the Successor Company.
+On August 10, 2006, pursuant to a contribution and sale agreement, dated as of May 12, 2006, our Senior Managing Directors contributed to Evercore LP each of the various entities included in our historical combined financial statements that were under common ownership of our Senior Managing Directors and common control of the Founding Members, with the exception of the general partners of ECP I, ECP II and EVP and certain other entities through which Messrs.
+Altman and Beutner fund their capital commitments to

+ECP I, forming the Successor Company.
 The Successor Company has continued to conduct the same business as The Predecessor Company.
 More specifically, our Senior Managing Directors contributed to Evercore LP all of the equity interests in: